inevolin/Bootstrap-React-TS-Node-Express-GoLang-SQLite/README.md

 # Bootstrap front- and backend

- A bootstrap template and example for code for a front- and backend server.
+ A bootstrap template and example for code for a front- and backend server with JWT auth and CRUD operations.

  This solution uses React/Typescript for frontend + Jest/Supertest + NodeJS/Express/Typescript for backend (or Go/Gin) + SQLite data store.